Sowtharlyn History, Family Crest & Coats of Arms

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Sowtharlyn include Sutherland, Sutherlan, Suderland and many more.

 Early Notables of the Sowtharlyn family (pre 1700)

 Notable amongst the Clan at this time was Alexander Sutherland, 1st Lord Duffus (d.
 1674); James Sutherland, 2nd Lord Duffus (d.
 1705); Kenneth Sutherland, 3rd Lord Duffus...

 Another 26 words (2 lines of text) are included under the topic Early Sowtharlyn Notables in all our PDF Extended History products and printed products wherever possible.

-, but this topic is not covered in this excerpt.Another 77 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sowtharlyn family